 If you are unable to complete your application at the first attempt, you can save the form and return to complete the form within 28 days, provided you have supplied a valid email address.
 You will then be sent a link to enable you to pick up where you left off.

-Please note that all applicants will need to complete forms 1 (Standard Introductory Section) and 2 (Declaration Section), along with the relevant application form for the activity they intend to carry out.
-The current fees payable are listed in the table below.
+You will need to complete forms 1 (Standard Introductory Section) and 2 (Declaration Section), along with the relevant application form for the activity you intend to carry out.

 The guidance for local authority inspectors on licensing activities involving animals is available on GOV.UK